jagjeet12301019/BestAutomationPractices/README.md

 3.) **Address the Test Environment appropriately** - Test tools are dependent upon consistency on the test envrionment.
 So to handle the setups appropriately is very much required. e.g Best Base classes which can define what should be done before and after the suite or class or test method (Use of framwork like TestNG is helpful here) .
 Also in this part we can cover WebDriverFactory singleton pattern.Login information and testdata and services setup.
 Keep Browser's default zoom level to 100%, Maximize browser window.

+33.) **Follow Development principles in code** - Should have good use of OOPS concepts, Code should not be repeated (wrapper for selenium, generic methods, utilities and Base Classes to do common set up of functions)

 4.) **Document automated test cases** - Test cases automated should always be documented to check overall coverage of the application.

 5.) **Trace the automated test** - Framework should allow Test engineers to trace individual steps in TCs.

-6.) **Enable easy maintenance** - By following dvelopment principles- Test engineer should be able to analyze, change and expend the fraework or test case coverage. here better use of generic functions, utilities and wrappers should be considered.Page object model can also help in maintaining the page objects and action methods.
+6.) **Enable easy maintenance** - Test engineer should be able to analyze, change and expend the fraework or test case coverage. here better use of generic functions, utilities and wrappers should be considered.Page object model can also help in maintaining the page objects and action methods.

 7.) **Keep the Test Case Upto date** - Whever due to change or upgrade any test is not working do not disable the tests, else FIX THEM.